-NOTE:

-It may be noted that the list of Minor Courses, Ability Enhancement Courses (AEC), Skill Enhancement Courses (SEC), Interdisciplinary Courses (ID) Value Added Courses (VAC), Vocational Courses (VOC) is dynamic and new courses are added to the basket from time to time.
-University regularly adds new courses.
-The courses mentioned list given above is are indicative, only and You will get know the latest updated list of courses from the Common Prospectus and also when you register re-register for each year.
+NOTE: It may be noted that the list of Minor Courses, Ability Enhancement Courses (AEC), Skill Enhancement Courses (SEC), Interdisciplinary Courses (IDC) Value Added Courses (VAC), Vocational Courses (VOC) is dynamic and new courses are added to the basket from time to time.
+The courses mentioned are indicative.
+You will get know the latest updated list of courses from the Common Prospectus and also when you register/re-register for each year.

-\Discipline Specific Minor courses are four credit courses.
-These courses are to be selected from other disciplines from the banket of courses.
+Discipline Specific Minor courses are of four Credits.
+These courses are to be selected from other disciplines from the basket of courses.
 Choose any one discipline to complete all the three Discipline Specific Minor Courses.

-3.1 FEATURES FOUR YEAR UNDERGRADUTE PROGRAMME AS PER NEP 2020
+3.1 FEATURES FOUR YEAR UNDERGRADUTE PROGRAMME (FYUP) AS PER NEP 2020

-The University has launched the Bachelor Degree Major Programmes and Honours Programmes with effect from January 2024 session.
-The Major degree in a specific discipline will be awarded to a student after successful completion of the courses for 3 years, whereas the students who continue the programme for 4th year also, will be awarded the Honours Degree of 4 years.
+The University has launched the Bachelor Degree Major Programme with effect from January 2024 session.
+The Major degree in a specific discipline will be awarded to the learner after successful completion of the courses for 3 years, whereas for the learner who continues the programme for the 4th year also, will be awarded the Honours Degree of 4 years.
 The course details of the 4th year will be provided subsequently.
-The following bachelor degree programmes under FYUP, is on offer as Major (3 years) Honours (4-Years):
+The following Bachelor Degree Programme under FYUP, is on offer as Major (3 years) Honours (4-Years):

-3.2 Objectives:
+3.2 Objectives

-Beginning this January 2024, the School of Social Sciences is offering B.A.
-(FYUP) Major programmes in History.
+Beginning January 2024, the School of Social Sciences is offering B.A.(Psychology) Major programme (FYUP) in Psychology.
 The programme is designed to enable the learner to take courses of their choice, learn at their own pace, and adopt an interdisciplinary approach to learning.
 It is thus a learner centric programme with flexibility, choices, mobility and employability built into it.

-The Major Honours degree programmes are designed to give an in-depth knowledge to a student in a discipline of his her choice while providing exposure to other disciplines also.
-The Major (3 year) Honours (4 year) programmes have the following objectives:
+The Major Honours degree programme is designed to give an in-depth knowledge to a student in a discipline of their choice while providing exposure to other disciplines also.
+The Major (3 year)/Honours (4 year) programmes have the following objectives:

-- Introduce the learner to the main themes and topics in a discipline of humanities, social sciences and sciences with core and elective courses. - Facilitate the learners to work towards ability and skill enhancement through exposure to appropriate courses. - Introduce learners to reading and writing skills through assignments and exercises of such kind required at an undergraduate level. - Expose the learners to the importance of interdisciplinary by enabling them to offer courses outside their disciplines.
+Ū Introduce the learner to the main themes and topics in a discipline of humanities, social sciences and sciences with core and elective courses. П Facilitate the learners to work towards ability and skill enhancement through exposure to appropriate courses. П Introduce learners to reading and writing skills through assignments and exercises of such kind required at an undergraduate level.
+Expose the learners to the importance of interdisciplinarity by enabling them to offer courses outside their disciplines: